cianix/biolucxum/README.md

 ### vcf-tstv-stats

-The script prints a table with the number of variants (SNV and indel) and the ts/tv ratio.
+The script prints a table with the number of variants (SNV and indel), the heterozygosity ratio and the ts/tv ratio.
 It works with multisample VCF too.